gupta-rajan/NFT-IdentityDapp/README.md

 It will also generate ABI files in client/src/abi and store addresses in client/src/config.js

 ### 8. Start Backend
-app uses an Express backend:
+app uses an Express backend.
+Run the following commands from the root directory to start it:

+npm install
 cd client

 npm install

-go back to root, then
-cd backend
+cd ../backend

 npm install

 npm run dev

 This will run both client and backend/server.js which is used for Pinata IPFS cors.

 ### 9. 🦊 MetaMask Integration
-Import a Ganache account into MetaMask.
+Import Ganache accounts into MetaMask.
 Switch to the Localhost 7545 network.
 Refresh the DApp to connect your wallet.

 ### 10. Using the DApp
 Mint Identity NFT
-Choose your role (Student/Professor), enter your details, and upload a photo or ID to IPFS.
+With the Admin account(the account that deployed the contracts), you can choose the role (Student/Professor), enter the details, and upload a photo or ID to IPFS as ID proof to mint a new NFT for some user.

 Register for Courses
+As the Admin, you can create new courses.
-As a student, use your Identity NFT to register for offered courses.
+As a student, can use your Identity NFT to register for offered courses.

 Issue Certificates
-As a professor, select registered students and issue course completion NFTs.
+As the Admin, you can issue certificates to Users.
+As a User, you can view the certificates that were issued to you as NFTs.

 Pay Semester Fees
+The Admin can set the semester fee to be paid for that cycle(semester).
 Students can pay fees securely through the DApp.

 Access Amenities
-Use the access control module to verify eligibility for amenities and events.
+As the Admin, you can create new Amenities for the Users to access.
+Users can access the Amenities created by the Admin.